 Wherever your interest in Gaelic words stems from, you should be able to find information that is useful to you in the website references listed below

-Words and Phrases in Irish Gaelic – This list of Gaelic words from Earth Family lists terms for seasons, family, phrases, color, numbers, and common phrases in Irish Gaelic.
+- Words and Phrases in Irish Gaelic - There is a list of Gaelic words and tips for pronunciation.

-Gaelic Words You Need to Know - This article on the Visit Ireland Guide website gives fun words for the tourist to learn and use.
+- 35 Irish Sayings and Phrases - This article gives fun words for the tourist to learn and use.
 This website is clearly geared towards the tourist, and excellent information can be found here if you plan to see some of old Ireland in the near future.